eigengo/opensourcejournal/spdynetty/spdynetty.md

 # Our HTTP Helper

-In order to craft valid HTTP responses, i am using a helper to make it short and sweet.
+In order to craft valid HTTP responses, I am using a helper to make it short and sweet.
 This particular helper saved me countless lines.
 Since lots of the stuff is Option'al, it's pretty flexible to use.
 I use this helper almost on a daily basis.

 ###### Listing 4.
 Our HTTP Helper